pietrobiondi/Crazy-Tachymeter/README.md

   set RHOST [IP_Victim]
   exploit
 ```
+Now you can see the exploit running..
+Look at the tachymeter.
-You can also change the path of the file with the ECU mapping!
+You can also change the path of the file with a new ECU mapping!

 Enjoy!